Gothic Lolita: Development

 During the 1970s, the fashion trend of kawaii spread across Japan, which pushed people to pursue nostalgia and childhood innocence.
 Therefore, under this business opportunity, a group of the most classic Lolita brands launched their products.
-In the 1980s, the fans of some Japanese bands named trance gals and nagomu gals who wore light make-up and black clothes with skull accessories or striped knee-high socks, ribbons, gorgeous T-shirts.
+In the 1980s, the fans of some Japanese bands named trance gals and nagomu gals wore light make-up and black clothes with skull accessories or striped knee-high socks, ribbons, and gorgeous T-shirts.
 They gradually incorporated elements of both styles into the same outfit, leading to a new trend in fashion combinations of sweet Lolita.

 In the 1990s, with the promotion of bands like Malice Mizer, the Lolita fashion became increasingly established within the Harajuku subculture.
 More and more brands began to emerge.
-The member of the Malice Mizer band, Mana, founded her own fashion brand Moi-même-Moitié in 1999, thereby promoting this style.
-This brand remains a cornerstone of the Gothic subculture to this day.
+A member of Malice Mizer, Mana, founded his own fashion brand Moi-même-Moitié, in 1999, thereby promoting this style.
+This brand remains a cornerstone of the gothic subculture to this day.
 The name Moi-même-Moitié is formed by combining the French words "Moi-même" (meaning "myself") and "Moitié" (meaning "half").
 The slogan of this brand is "Elegant Gothic Girl, Noble Vampire Romance", and it is known for its use of blue (Mana's favorite color), as well as black and white.
 In fact, there is even a specific term called "Moitié blue", which refers to the particular blue shade that the brand frequently uses.

+Culture and identity

+Gothic Lolita has been discussed not only as a fashion style but also as a form of identity construction.
+Researchers have described it as a way for wearers to create a distinct social and visual self through clothing, posture, ornamentation, and performance.
+In this interpretation, the style functions as more than aesthetic preference, serving instead as a means of negotiating femininity, visibility, and personal autonomy.